All Episodes

 Let me ask you this, sir, if you don't mind.

-And and Steve Whitcoff, your golf partner, he happens to be mutual friend of ours, um, and I'd gone to lunch with him that morning.
+And Steve Witcoff, your golf partner, he happens to be a mutual friend of ours.

-He described in great specificity the incredible reaction time heroism of these Secret Service agents that were uh surrounding you that day and how quickly they got on top of you, got you out of the situation.
+He described in great specificity the incredible reaction time, heroism of these Secret Service agents that were surrounding you that day and how quickly they got on top of you, got you out of the situation.

-Um a flawless operation in terms of of those agents, and they they deserve so much credit for what they do that they would risk their lives.
+And they deserve so much credit for what they do that they would risk their lives.

-No greater love for had some man to lay down their life for another, and they're willing to do that for you.
+No greater love had some man to lay down their life for another, and they're willing to do that for you.

 But here's what troubles me.

-In this situation, it is a well known area that is treed, as you pointed out, with a fence on it.
+In this situation, it is a well-known area that is treed, as you pointed out, with a fence on it.

-But the problem is is he got within 300 yards of you with an AK-47 with a scope.
+But the problem is, is he got within 300 yards of you with an AK-47 with a scope.

 Now, what I don't understand, and Eric, your son doesn't understand, and Laura doesn't understand, and many of your family members don't understand, is when you have a treat area that is known for paparazzi taking videos and pictures of you when you're playing golf, because that's the only area on the golf course they would ever have the ability to do that.